The Bystander Effect: 7 Reasons People Don’t Attempt CPR

 One possible contributor to the bystander effect is the fear of taking on the burden of responsibility for saving a person’s life.
 There’s no guarantee that the victim will survive, so it may feel easier to let someone else take responsibility in case the victim dies.

 On the other hand, even if the victim does survive, some people may hesitate to take responsibility for making decisions on their behalf.
-They may worry that the victim or their family will be dissatisfied with the emergency care provided, especially if any mistakes are made in the process.
+They may worry that the victim or the victim’s family will be dissatisfied with the emergency care provided, especially if any mistakes are made in the process.

 The problem, of course, is that if everyone hesitates to take responsibility, no one will take action, and the victim is even less likely to survive.